dcassol/docsy_Rmarkdown/README.md

 * Click on **Enforce HTTPS**

 #### 4. Trigger page build

-- To trigger a build and deployment event, in the `git commit` message, include the word "**pg_build**", e.g. `git commit -m "blabla pg_build"`.
+* To trigger a build and deployment event, in the `git commit` message, include the word "**pg_build**", e.g. `git commit -m "blabla pg_build"`.
 This will run the full rendering process (rendering and deploy the website may still take a few minutes).
-- If you have build the site locally and updated the `/public` locally, in your commit message, include the word "no_render" will skip the site rendering + build process.
+* If you have build the site locally and updated the `/public` locally, in your commit message, include the word "**no_render**" will skip the site rendering + build process.
 Github Actions will directly use `/public` to host the website.

-### Details
+#### Details

 * The first deployment can take some time because Github Actions need to install these packages.
 After first successful deployment with Github Actions, all packages will be cached and no need to install again later.
 So later deployment will be much faster.

 ## Deploy to Netlify